EmersonElectricCo/lowball-arangodb-authdb/README.md

 The authentication database implementation expects to have a collection to itself.
 Documents it attempts to load which do not match the `Token` specification will be deleted.

 Multiple Lowball Applications should have no issue interacting with the same ArangoDB backend.
-However, you should be wary